Mouse Test Toolbox

 • Dust accumulation inside the button

-Independent counting of scroll up and scroll down helps diagnose specific wheel encoder issues.
-For example, if only scroll up count increases while scroll down doesn't respond, it may indicate poor contact or damage in one direction of the encoder.
+Separate counts for scroll up and down help diagnose specific issues with the scroll wheel encoder.
+For example, if only 'Up' counts increase while 'Down' doesn't respond, it may indicate poor contact or damage in one direction of the encoder.

-Consider replacing the mouse if the following situations occur:
+Consider replacing your mouse if you notice the following:

 This tool can help you systematically diagnose these issues.